antixenoinitiative/axiwiki/builds.md

 # Recommended Builds
 Anti-Xeno operations require specialised ship builds as Thargoids have special resistances and deal special damage types that will typically render a standard combat build useless.
 As such, we have put together the following guide to help you make the correct decisions to lead you towards building the most effective ship for hunting down Thargoid vessels.
 These ship builds are designed to maximize firepower and survivability, allowing any commander, regardless of skill level, to achieve victory.

+> This page is underdoing a revamp as of February 2025 to bring it more up-to-date with current AX standards and activities.
+Please bear us while this happens.
+{.is-info}

 ## Ship Build Types